Conducting business with public sector stakeholders

-If you have been awarded a contract and received an award notice from the procuring organisation, you should be aware that there is a ten-day standstill period.
+If you have been awarded a contract and received an award notice from the procuring organisation, you should be aware that there is a minimum ten-day standstill period.
 Before then, no agreement may be entered into.
 When the standstill period has expired, the agreement may be signed.
 You need to be active and communicate with the procuring organisation in order to implement the agreement into your operations in the best possible way, and to maintain good collaboration throughout the entire contract period.

 Thus, during the contract period the procuring organisation must comply with rules regarding how and when they are permitted to amend contracts and framework agreements.
 Other issues that concern the relationship between you as the supplier and the procuring organisation fall entirely outside the scope of the procurement legislation.

 If you were not awarded the contract, there are two reasons that you should investigate why that was the case: both in order to gain experience for future procurement processes and to ensure that the procuring organisation is not in breach of the procurement legislation.